Pony.ai's IaC practice with Terraform

 },

-}This abstraction enables engineers to simply call the function to generate the necessary configuration, dramatically simplifying the code required to provision multiple instances:
+Engineers call this function to generate the full configuration, reducing the code needed to provision multiple instances to a concise loop:

 alicloud_instance: {